slavikmosorko/medichaser/README.md

     fly scale count watcher=1
     ```

-    Adjust the count or the `max_parallel` value inside `appointments.toml` if you need to change concurrency later.
+    Adjust the count or the `loop_interval_seconds` value inside `appointments.toml` if you need to change how frequently jobs repeat.

 6. **Monitor the service:**